JacquesCloete/IsaacLabExtensionTemplate/README.md

 Alternatively, if you use VSCode, I instead recommend pressing `Ctrl+Shift+P`, selecting `Dev Containers: Attach to Running Container...` and then selecting your container.
 This will re-open VSCode inside the container (including integrated terminals).
+Once inside, open the folder `/workspace/isaaclab_ext`.

 To verify the container is correctly built, run the following command inside the
 container: